 Bleached flour is then treated with chemical agents like potassium bromate, benzoyl peroxide, or chlorine.
 These chemicals cause the flour to age faster, which can improve some qualities to make the flour better for baking.
 However, this chemical process drastically changes the texture, taste, and appearance of the flour, as well as its nutritional value.
 Bleached flour tends to have a whiter color, softer texture, and finer grain.
 Foods made with bleached flour usually have a softer texture, brighter color, and more volume than foods made with unbleached flour.

-Unbleached flour, on the other hand, naturally ages after being milled.
+Unbleached flour naturally ages after being milled.
 Natural aging takes a lot longer than bleaching.
 Unbleached flour is included in many recipes because of its unique texture.
 It tends to be off-white in color because the color naturally fades during the aging process.

 Bleached and unbleached flour can both be enriched, which means they have gone through the process of having certain nutrients added back into the flour.
 In terms of taste, the difference between unbleached and bleached flour is minimal.
 If you have an especially sensitive palate, you might notice that bleached flour has a slightly bitter taste, but most people can’t tell the difference.